 The global response to environment-related issues will transform industry, politics, and academia.
 New leaders will emerge.
 As the world begins to respond to the environmental challenges before us, the window of opportunity for the UW is now.
-The opportunity is significant and within our reach.
-With our considerable resources and science-based expertise to leverage, the UW is at competitive advantage to seize a leadership position.
+With our considerable resources and sciencebased expertise to leverage, the UW is at competitive advantage to seize a leadership position.
 The benefits of succeeding are significant for UW's students, faculty and the region.